-The Dynamic Learning Maps (DLM) and ACCESS for ELLs assessments were administered in spring 2021 and results will be included for the 2020-21 school year.
-These two assessments were administered in-person only, not remotely, so participation rates for these assessments may have been lower than in previous years.
+The Dynamic Learning Maps (DLM) and ACCESS for ELLs assessments were administered in-person only, not remotely, so participation rates for these assessments may have been lower than in previous years.
 As a result, the NJDOE recommends using caution in comparing results for 2020-21 to prior or future years.